-Video Of Skydivers During The Solar Eclipse Is So Breathtaking
+Video Of Skydivers Soaring Through The Air During Solar Eclipse Is Breathtaking

 The moon certainly captivated America's attention on Monday, Aug.
 21. The solar eclipse left everyone looking up (with protective glasses, of course... unless you're Donald Trump) and eagerly awaiting the moon to throw some shade.
 While you were watching from below, some people took their eclipse viewing party to new heights... literally.
 This video of skydivers falling during the solar eclipse will make your time spent on the ground seem pretty boring.